UK Summer Institutes FAQs

 - round-trip airfare from US to the host university in the UK;

 - tuition and fees at host university;

-- subsistence e.g. food and drink;
+- in some institutes, small subsistence stipends e.g. food and drink;

 Participants are expected to pay for their own travel, health and accident insurance.
 Those on the AIFS programme are offered the AIFS insurance package.